 Like rival cable programmers such as Viacom and A&E Television Networks, Discovery uses its portfolio of channels to segment its audience by programming each network around specific interests.
 The strategy gives each of Discovery's channels a distinct identity and simplifies the company's marketing efforts.
 It also increases the value of commercial air time for advertisers trying to reach those audiences.
 Discovery generates the lion's share of its revenue through advertising and carriage fees paid by cable system operators.

-In 2013 Discovery Communications plans to launch its first online video network, airing content aimed at a young, male audience of science and adventure enthusiasts.
-Called TestTube, the network will run 15 original online shows, available free on its website and via platforms such as YouTube and the Xbox.
+In 2013 Discovery Communications launched its first online video network, airing content aimed at a young, male audience of science and adventure enthusiasts.
+Called TestTube, the network runs original online shows, available free on its website and via platforms such as YouTube and the Xbox.